British National Party: Economic policy

 Tyndall described his approach to the economy as "National Economics", expressing the view that "politics must lead, and not be led by, economic forces".
 His approach rejected economic liberalism because it did not serve "the national interest", although still saw advantages in a capitalist system, looking favourably on individual enterprise.
 He called on capitalist elements to be combined with socialist ones, with the government playing a role in planning the economy.
 He promoted the idea of the UK becoming an autarky which was economically self-sufficient, with domestic production protected from foreign competition.
 This attitude was heavily informed by the corporatist system that had been introduced in Benito Mussolini's Fascist Italy.

 A number of senior members, including Griffin and John Bean, had anti-capitalist leanings, having been influenced by Strasserism and National Bolshevism.
 Under Griffin's leadership, the BNP promoted economic protectionism and opposed globalisation.
 Its economic policies reflect a vague commitment to distributist economics, ethno-socialism, and national autarky.
 The BNP maintains a policy of protectionism and economic nationalism, although in comparison with other far-right nationalist parties, the BNP focuses less on corporatism.
 It has called for British ownership of its own industries and resources and the "subordination of the power of the City to the power of the government".
 It has promoted the regeneration of farming in the United Kingdom, with the object of achieving maximum self-sufficiency in food production.
 In 2002, the party criticised corporatism as a "mixture of big capitalism and state control", saying it favoured a "distributionist tradition established by home-grown thinkers" favouring small business.
 The BNP has also called for the renationalisation of the railways.
+The BNP, in its 2010 manifesto, called for Britain to emulate the tiger states of East Asia, such as South Korea and Singapore.

 When it comes to environmentalism, the BNP refers to itself as the "real green party", stating that the Green Party of England and Wales engages in "watermelon" politics by being green (environmentalist) on the outside but red (leftist) on the inside.
 Influenced by the Nouvelle Droite, it framed its arguments regarding environmentalism in an anti-immigration manner, talking about the need for 'sustainability'.
 It engages in climate change denial, with Griffin claiming that global warming is a hoax orchestrated by those trying to establish the New World Order.